 There are four ants climbing around the prickly pears—they are very hard to see but they are there—and they symbolize Denise, her son, her mom and her grandmother.
 The ants are there because they have a family saying (which is printed on the back), “¡Dios te bendiga, pansa de hormiga!” translated as “God bless you, ant tummy!”
 Additionally, the ants symbolize hard work and building community, something important to Denise.

-One dollar from every sale will go to the SAISD Foundation as a Teacher's Grant for Coach Tamiko Matthews.
+Through 2020, one dollar from every sale was donated to the SAISD Foundation as a Teacher's Grant for Coach Tamiko Matthews.
 Denise says that Coach Matthews goes above and beyond for her students and athletes, often purchasing additional supplies and toiletries for her students—the money raised can help defray that cost.
 Coach Matthews is a woman who is intelligent and charismatic and could have chosen any career.
 Her choice was to be a teacher at SAISD to inspire and empower Denise's community and families through sports and education.